Heath Equity and Justice

-The intersectionality programme
+The Make way programme

 The programme aims to break down barriers to SRHR by promoting a new way of looking at, and organising, SRHR issues, through an intersectional lens.
 This means making overlapping vulnerabilities visible to understand their effects on people’s SRHR.
 With insights and sound data, as a consortium, we develop innovative tools and build capacities of other civil society organisations to advocate the needed policy and societal changes.

-The problem adressed in the programme
+The problem addressed in the programme

 Many people cannot enjoy the full range of their SRHR, particularly, those with multiple, compounded vulnerabilities.
 For example, youth (especially girls) living in poverty with a disability – face high barriers to accessing the services they need and want.